Ring Floodlight Cam Review|

 (a 'security' product that is ALWAYS ON).

-Honestly, how many people buy an expensive Cam just so they can turn a floodlight
+Honestly, how many people buy an expensive 'security' Cam just so they can turn the lights

-on and off with a light switch?
-Ring needs to make this a configurable setting in the app
+on the cam on and off with a light switch?
+Ring needs to make this a configurable setting

 - Motion Zones are NOT accurate:

 Configure motion zones on a phone with a 2220×1080 screen and then review the zones

 on a phone with a 2560×1440 screen -- and the motion zones have MOVED.
 Because

 the zones 'move' depending upon the aspect ratio of the phone screen being used, who knows